 - 1. The "W" prefix is not included on the part marking. - 2.
-Only the 2nd letter is used for the part marking; WSON package type ZP is not used for the part marking. - 3.
+Only the 2nd letter is used for the part marking; WSON package type ZP are not used for the part marking. - 3.
 Standard bulk shipments are in Tube (shape E).
-Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
-For shipments with OTP feature enabled, please specify when placing orders. - 5. /HOLD function is disabled to support Standard, Dual and Quad I/O without user setting. - 6.
-For DTR, QPI supporting, please refer to W25Q128JW-M DTR datasheet.
+Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4. /HOLD function is disabled to support Standard, Dual and Quad I/O without user setting. - 5.
+For DTR, QPI supporting, please refer to W25Q16JV DTR datasheet.

-11.1 Valid Part Numbers and Top Side Marking
+12.1 Valid Part Numbers and Top Side Marking

-The following table provides the valid part numbers for the W25Q128JW SpiFlash Memory.
+The following table provides the valid part numbers for the W25Q16JV SpiFlash Memory.
 Please contact Winbond for specific availability by density and package type.
 Winbond SpiFlash memories use a 12-digit Product Number for ordering.
 However, due to limited space, the Top Side Marking on all packages uses an abbreviated 10-digit number.